newrelic/nr1-workshop/lab9/INSTRUCTIONS.md

 ![Business as usual](../screenshots/lab9_screen02.png)

-## Step 3: Retrieve the set of entities for this Nerdlet using `NerdStoreUserCollectionQuery`
+## Step 3: Retrieve the set of entities for this Nerdlet using `NerdStorageUserCollectionQuery`

 Now, we're going to try to load the saved entity set for this `User` and `Entity` using `UserStorageQuery`.